equalitie/Caislean/doc/security.md

 Software upgrades often fix security issues, making it important to remind the administrator to perform them.
-They are one of the most basic measures for keeping a system reasonable secure.
+They are one of the most basic measures for keeping a system reasonably secure.

 Since upgrades are often coupled with necessary manual operations (rebooting the system, restarting some services), the action of upgrading packages is left to